 Thanks to the way Tolkien mapped out the longevity of certain characters, there are a handful of well-known Lord of the Rings figures around to witness the events of the Second Age and the Fall of Númenor.
-Though there’s no word on if Jackson will be involved or whether any of the director’s actors will reprise their roles, the Second Age setting allows room for some familiar characters.
+Though nothing indicates any of the film series’ actors will reprise their roles, the Second Age setting allows room for some familiar characters.

-Elrond Half-elven (played by Hugo Weaving in Jackson’s films), as his name implies, is a direct descendant of the First Age unions between Men and Elves who chose the fate of Elves.
+Elrond Half-elven, as his name implies, is a direct descendant of the First Age unions between Men and Elves who chose the fate of Elves.
 It makes him directly related to the kings of Númenor.
 During this time, he and Gil-Galad, the High Elven king in Middle-earth, had their own problems with Sauron.
 They saw the Númenóreans as allies — at least, until Sauron corrupted the seafarers.
 Nonetheless, it is possible we will see Elrond implore the Númenóreans to restore their ties with the Valar.

-Other familiar characters audiences may encounter are Galadriel and Celeborn (played by Cate Blanchett and Marton Csokas in the films).
+With news of Clark’s (pictured above) casting as Galadriel, an appearance by Celeborn (played by Marton Csokas in the films) is highly likely.
 Both hail from the First Age, with Galadriel possessing a firsthand account of an Elvish migration from Aman to Middle-earth.
 Celeborn’s history is a little more imprecise, as Tolkien could never decide if he was born in Aman or Middle-earth.
 But both are, by human standards, impossibly old and witnesses to just about every historic event in Middle-earth up until they departed with Frodo to Aman at the end of The Lord of the Rings.
 As with Elrond, their concerns are local (with Sauron’s forces encroaching on their kingdom by the River Anduin), but it is always possible they will be around to sow the seeds of the Last Alliance of Men and Elves, the epic battle that could very well close out the series as a whole a few years from now.

 Should the series continue beyond Númenor’s downfall, it is possible audiences could see two of the five Wizards arrive in Middle-earth.
 Though the Fall of Númenor left the Valar estranged from the world, they sent five Maiar spirits in the shapes of frail old men to rally the people of Middle-earth against Sauron (who survived the Fall, only losing his “fair” appearance).
 While most of the Wizards arrived in Middle-earth a thousand years into the Third Age, the two Blue Wizards Tolkien never really developed may have arrived during the Second Age, just after the Fall.
 Only mentioned in his unfinished tales, the pair quickly made their way to the East and either succumbed to Sauron’s influence or died as they failed to sway the Easterlings away from the Dark Lord.
 Presuming Amazon’s deal with the Tolkien estate includes unfinished material like the tale of the wizards, they would be ideal characters to utilize in the series.
 They could be villains, fallen heroes, or anything in between.